material-motion/material-motion/specifications/runtime/README.md

 To answer the second question we introduce one more type: the **_Executor_**.

+> An Executor's sole responsibility is to fulfill the contract defined by one or more Plans.

 Here's how these objects fit together:

 1. Plans are added to Transactions.